cscsonka/parsing-ms-excel-file-with-google-apps-script/README.md

 ### Limitation

-* For the moment `parseMSExcelBlob(blob, requiredSheets)` can digest only XML based excel files (not .xlsb).
+* For the moment `parseMSExcelBlob(blob, requiredSheets)` can process only XML based excel files (not .xlsb).
 * Maximum blob size allowed is 50MB.

 ## ⚙️ Examples

 ### Sample script #1

-Getting data from a MS Excel file saved in Google Drive from a worksheet called "Orders".
+Getting data from a MS Excel file saved in Google Drive from a worksheet called "Orders" using spreadsheet bound script.

 ```javascript
 function getDataFromDrive(){